al1-ce/faux/CONTRIBUTING.md

 <!-- * use OpenGL 4.6 and GLSL 4.60 (core profile) -->
 * use [Vulkan](https://code.dlang.org/packages/erupted) as graphics API
 * use [SDL](https://code.dlang.org/packages/bindbc-sdl) as hardware API
-* use [sily](https://github.com/al1-ce/sily-dlang) or it's sister-libraries (i.e sily-terminal) for game math and some of I/O operations when possible.
+* use [sily](https://github.com/al1-ce/sily) for game math and some of I/O operations when possible.
 If there is no required operation please open an issue or create a pull request
+* use [clib](https://github.com/al1-ce/clib) for nogc containers
 * follow our [code style](#code-style-and-standards)
 * not violate copyright/licensing.
 When adapting third-party code, make sure that it is compatible with [GNU GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).